TLDR Video Summary

 11 Judah then said to his daughter-in-law Tamar, “Live as a widow in your father’s household until my son Shelah grows up.”
 For he thought, “He may die too, just like his brothers.”
 So Tamar went to live in her father’s household.
 (Genesis 38:6-11)

 Genesis 38:6-7 Judah’s first son married Tamar, but unfortunately he did not live long enough to impregnate his wife.
-This is a problem for a few reasons.
-1st, Tamar has no heir to inherit Er’s land or possessions.
+This is a problem because Tamar has no heir to inherit Er’s land or possessions.
 Women could not inherit things usually.
-Though, special cases existed when appealed to judges.
-This is why it was expected common practice for the brother of the deceased husband to have a son with her.
+Though, special cases existed when appeals were made to judges.
+This is why it was an expected practice for the brother of the deceased husband to have a son with her.
+It’s referred too as a Levirate duty.

 If brothers are living together and one of them dies without a son, his widow must not marry outside the family.
 Her husband’s brother shall take her and marry her and fulfill the duty of a brother-in-law to her.
 6The first son she bears shall carry on the name of the dead brother so that his name will not be blotted out from Israel.